dapr/docs/concepts/observability/W3C-traces.md

     Dapr generates the trace headers in service A and these trace headers are propagated from service A to service B.
 2. Multiple Sequential Service Calls within Dapr to Dapr ( `service A -> service B -> service C`)

-    Dapr generates the trace heades in the beginning of the request in service A and these trace headers are propagated from `service A-> service B -> service C` and so on further services.
+    Dapr generates the trace heades in the beginning of the request in service A and these trace headers are propagated from `service A-> service B -> service C` and so on to further Dapr enabled services.
 3. Request is from outside Dapr ( e.g. gateway service ) to Dapr enabled service A

-    Dapr generates trace headers in service A and these trace headers are propagated from service A to further services `service  A-> service B -> service C`.
+    Dapr generates trace headers in service A and these trace headers are propagated from service A to further Dapr enabled services `service  A-> service B -> service C`.
 This is similar to above case 2.
 4. Mutiple Service calls chained from single source

     When you are calling multiple services from single source, for example, all the calls to services are continuing from service A: